tonyjurg/Create-TF-entropy-features/docs/entropy_feature.md

-# preliminairy documentation
+# About entropy an N1904-TF

-In our Text-Fabric morphology-based setup entropy measures the uncertainty or variability in how a word predicts or aligns with syntactic functions (like Subject, Object, etc.).
+In our syntactic annotated Text-Fabric dataset, we could define the concept of entropy as an measures of the uncertainty or variability of how a word predicts or aligns with the syntactic functions (like Subject, Object, etc.) of the phrase the word belongs to.

-If a word (or more precisely, its morphological form) can lead to multiple functions with different probabilities, its entropy is high — meaning there's ambiguity.
-If it clearly and consistently points to one function, entropy is low — meaning it's a reliable indicator.
+A a high entropy value ooccurs when a form frequently appears in multiple syntactic functions with comparable probabilities.
+Such a level of entropy signals ambiguity: the form doesn’t reliably predict any single role for the parent phrase.

+on the other hand a low value for entropy arises when a form almost always corresponds to one specific function.
+Low entropy thus marks the form as a strong, consistent indicator of a specific syntactic role for its parent phrase.

 ## Formal Definition